MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 ## Indexes and views

-In Materialize, indexes on a [view](/concepts/views/#views) **maintain and incrementally update** view results in memory within the [cluster](/concepts/clusters/).
+In Materialize, indexes on a [view](/concepts/views/#views) **maintain and incrementally update** view results in memory within a [cluster](/concepts/clusters/).
 The in-memory up-to-date results are accessible to queries within the cluster, even for queries that do not use the index key(s).